The Vans Collab You Wish You Had 20 Years Ago (But Will Still Want Now)

 "When Andy gets Woody for the first time as a young boy, he misspells his name with a backwards 'N,'" Lee recalls, "but by the time he gets Buzz, he's able to write out his name [correctly] — so, our graphics on each Woody and Buzz shoe reflect that progression."
 Bonus: The Buzz Lightyear Sk8-Hi glows in the dark.

-All pieces in the collection ring in under $90 and will arrive in stores and online on Friday.
-Ahead, get a first look at the seriously nostalgia-filled pieces in Vans x Toy Story.
+Ahead, get a first look at the seriously nostalgia-filled pieces in Vans x Toy Story (UK release date TBC).

 "We all grew up watching [the movie] and are still huge Pixar fans today," Dabney Lee, Vans' senior director of global footwear merchandising, told Refinery29.
 "We thought it would be a great way to continue the magic of this longstanding partnership."